karsha19/printf/README.md

 # C - printf

+This project makes use of all the topics we have learned so far in ALX Low-level programming i.e loops, variables, pointers, function pointers, macros, directives, variadic functions etc.

 In this group project, we are initially meant to re-create the C `printf` function acccording to the following specifications:

 ** Write a function that produces output according to a format.